Campaign: JP Morgan Chase & Co. Detroit's Model for Impact

 Agency: 15 Degrees

-I've worked with over a dozen companies to create strong visual identity systems that are smart, fun and unique.
-Included here is a curated selection of logos representing a wide array of branding projects for businesses big and small.
+I specialize in creating strong visual identity systems that are smart, fun and unique.
+Included here is a selection of a few favorites, representing a wide array of branding projects for businesses big and small.

-Please email me for more information/examples of my brand identity work.
+Please email me for more information/examples of my visual & brand identity work.

 While I'm an art director first, I have a strong writing background and have operated as lead creative on a number of campaigns and pitches where needed, which often included script, manifesto and other types of writing.
 Here are a few of my favorites.